engzaher18/udagram/README.md

 1. follow the instructions in the installation step

 The project can run but is missing some information to connect to the database and storage service.
 These will be setup during the course of the project
+### link
+you can got to this link `http://udagram123.s3-website-us-east-1.amazonaws.com`

 ### Dependencies